Academic Electoral Assembly

 - Sufficient relevant experience of teaching and/or research to be able to contribute effectively to discussions on academic policy at Senate.
 This experience should be derived from playing a significant and direct role in these activities at an appropriate level.

-11.4 At least five days before the beginning of the Easter Term, the AEA Secretary shall write to all members of the Academic Electoral Assembly, herein afterwards referred to as “the electors”, informing them that an election is due to take place and that nominations should be received by the second Friday of the Easter Term.
+11.4 No later than the second Monday of Easter term, the AEA Secretary shall write to all members of the Academic Electoral Assembly, herein afterwards referred to as “the electors”, informing them that an election is due to take place and that nominations should be received no later than the fourth Monday of the Easter Term.

 11.5 Any Academic Electoral Assembly member at the time of nomination may nominate as a candidate any person who will be a member of the Academic Electoral Assembly at the time the vacancy or vacancies in question arise.
 Nominations must be made with the consent of the person nominated and signed by the proposer and seconder who must, at the time of nomination, be members of the Academic Electoral Assembly.
-Nominations must be received by the AEA Secretary in writing by the second Friday of the Easter Term.
+Nominations must be received by the AEA Secretary in writing (hard copy or pdf via e-mail) no later than the fourth Monday of the Easter Term.

 11.7 The voting paper (or electronic equivalent) shall contain a list of all properly nominated candidates together with the names of the proposers and seconders.